 It can be considered that less than a century ago Europe divided Africa according to its own interest in search of natural resources, human slaves, and territorial expansion; colonized it and left when the situation became too challenging to maintain.
-However, at the same time, European colonization paved the way for Africa to eventually become the most Christianized continent on the planet, as the missionaries among colonizers also sought "to enlarge their Christianity empires by converting the indigenous Africans" (Cooper, 2016, p.
+However, at the same time, European colonization paved the way for Africa to eventually become the most Christianized continent on the planet, as the missionaries among colonizers also sought "to enlarge their Christianity empires by converting the indigenous Africans" (2016, p.
 125).
 According to Cooper, Christianity found its way through the selfish interest of the European colonizers.
-That led Africans to think that all that was done by Europeans either missionaries or colonizers was all part of Christianity.
+Colonizers' plan and actions led Africans to think that all that was done by Europeans either missionaries or not was all part of Christianity.

-So, the stress may have been deep and painful as Christianity and colonization were purchased at the same time but the issue of Christianity pre-dominated.
-As a way to protect themselves from the oppression which accompanies Christianity "most central Africans practice some form of Christianity".
-Some joined Christianity not because they were convinced to adhere to the Christian faith but only because they did not have another alternative.
+So, the stress was deep and painful as Christianity and colonization were purchased at the same time but the issue of Christianity pre-dominated.
+As a way to protect themselves from the oppression which accompanies Christianity "most central Africans practice some form of Christianity" while some other joined Christianity not because they were convinced to adhere to the Christian faith but only because they did not have another alternative.
 Unfortunately, "despite the high number of Christians per country, many Central African nations continue to struggle from warfare and political strive".
-In particular, the Central African Republic and the Democratic Republic of the Congo (DRC) are undergoing a persistent political and religious challenge (Cooper, 2016, p.
+In particular, the Central African Republic and the Democratic Republic of the Congo (DRC) are undergoing a persistent political and religious challenge (2016, p.
 126).
-I think that can be because some become Christians not because their hearts surrendered to the Christian faith, but only because it was the only option to have peace.
-So, the countries seem Christianized but not are Christianized with the transformative power of Christianity.
+I think that can be because some Africans adhered to Christianity not because their hearts were surrendered to the Christian faith and values, but only because it was the only option to have peace.
+So, the countries seem Christianized but many people are not yet fully Christianized with the transformative power of Christianity.

-History reveals also that the people in Kongo largely adopted Christianity as their religion under Afonso's reign, though many at the same time maintained traditional African religious customs.
-"The Portuguese presence in Congo came with as many curses as blessings.
+History reveals also that the people in Kongo largely adopted Christianity as their religion under Afonso's reign, though many at the same time maintained African Traditional Religions to deal with some other aspects of life.
+According to Cooper, "The Portuguese presence in Congo came with as many curses as blessings.
 In addition to the introduction of Christian spirituality, the Portuguese became embroiled in the slave trade.
 By the middle of the sixteenth century, they were exporting three to four thousand African slaves annually.
-This number increased each decade" (Cooper, 2016, p.
+This number increased each decade" (2016, p.
 127).
-This is another stress that aligned with the spread of Christianity.
+This is another stress that aligned with the spread of Christianity in Africa.

-The second major factor that contributed to the spread of Christianity in Africa was the commitment of Christians to maintain an uncheckable faith despite their suffering and finally became a candle of hope to other people.
-But above it all, the more evident factor of the spread of Christianity in the 15th to the 21st centuries was the work of the Spirit of God changing evil for good as the Christian faith came through colonization.
-The colonizers were after a selfish interest while God was fulfilling His redemption work in the lives of Africans.
+The other major factor contributing to the spread of Christianity in Africa was the commitment of some other African Christians to maintain an uncheckable faith despite their suffering, which made them to finally become a candle of hope to other people.
+Above all, according me, the more evident factor of the spread of Christianity in the 15th to the 21st centuries, as it is also mentioned earlier in this research was the work of God, changing evil for good, using European's selfish interest to widely reveal Himself to Africans.
+The European colonizers were after a selfish interest while at the same time, God was fulfilling His redemption work in the lives of Africans.

-However, it is important to mention that the impact of Christianity on Africans appears positive to some scholars while the majority judge it to have a negative impact mostly concerning African cultures.
+Nevertheless, it is important to mention that the impact of Christianity on Africans appears positive to some scholars while the majority judge it to have a negative impact mostly concerning African cultures.
 According to them, the impact of Christianity on Africans is negative because it oppressed African cultures to promote a new one which appears to be a foreigner.